StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 ## Installation Step 4 - Final Notes

-After you have done the installation steps 1, 2 and 3 you should be ready to send traces yo your StackState Agent.
+After you have completed the installation steps 1, 2 and 3 you should be ready to send traces to your StackState Agent.

 Please note that the above is required for every Lambda function you wish to add OpenTelemetry tracing to.